amolbarkale/sementic-JS/README.md

 Here’s a high-level view of the directories and files:

-.
-├── ast/               // Abstract Syntax Tree construction helpers ├── core/              // Core functionalities and shared utilities ├── extra/             // Additional features, experiments, or prototypes ├── interpreter/       // Core logic for walking and executing the AST ├── lexer/             // Tokenization of the input source code ├── parser/            // Parsing tokens into a usable AST ├── test.sjs           // FILE which serves the primary source of code execution ├── package.json       // Project metadata and dependencies └── README.md          // This file
+<pre lang="text"><code>. ├── ast/ # Abstract Syntax Tree construction helpers ├── core/ # Core functionalities and shared utilities ├── extra/ # Additional features, experiments, or prototypes ├── interpreter/ # Core logic for walking and executing the AST ├── lexer/ # Tokenization of the input source code ├── parser/ # Parsing tokens into a usable AST ├── test.js # Sample test file demonstrating usage ├── package.json # Project metadata and dependencies └── README.md # This file </code></pre>